fteychene/blueprint-hexagonal-rust/README.md

 `DATABASE_URL=test.db cargo run`

+### Database connection

+`sqlite3 test.db`

 ## Hexagonal architecture

 Domain & Infra code are split in two projects.
-I know it i not perfect and it could be improved (and it will be) but tere is all the basics of hexagonal architecture from my point of view :
+I know it is not perfect and it could be improved (and it will be) but there is all the basics of hexagonal architecture from my point of view :
  - Separation of domain and infrastructure code
  - Portable domain
  - Composition in infra code to execute as wanted

+Storage can be in memory using `adapter::secondary::storage::TaskStorageAdapter` or with sqlitedb using `adapter::secondary::database::TaskDatabaseStorageAdapter`

 ### TODO

  - [x] Improve genericity for the domain using `Into` and `From` (limitation on secondary ports see [notes](Notes.md#))
  - [ ] Add input validation
  - [ ] Add unit tests
- - [ ] Add real life adapter
+ - [x] Add real life adapter
+ - [ ] CLI Adapter for input
  - [ ] Improve error management
  - [ ] Improve documentation
  - [ ] Split task execution
+ - [ ] Run migration through code for database

  #### [Notes](Notes.md#)